All planning checklists

 Book a life drawing class.

-Several mobile artists operate across Newcastle and can set up in your chosen accommodation or a private room in Ouseburn.
+Several Newcastle artists will set up in your accommodation or a private Ouseburn room - book the room first, then the artist.

 Moderate·High impact